X728 kit for Raspberry Pi 4

 esac

-target and uses the BUTTON
+This hooks into systemd's shutdown target and uses the BUTTON pin to

 simulate holding the button for 6 seconds to force the UPS board to power off.